michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 ## Preface

+This guide walks you through creation of database objects needed to maintain prices, fees and taxes as well as methods of collecting long term energy data and costs.

-This article was planned as a small addition to previous part, adding support for spot prices.
-Unexpectedly, it uncovered additional needs, turning into pretty serious  challanges.
-At the end it grown into final solution farer away more from original than I expected.
+This article was planned as a small addition to the previous part, adding support for spot prices.
+Unexpectedly, it uncovered pretty big challanges, growing into final solution farer away from original more than I expected.
+In fact it replaces big part of the initial proposal.

+In future I'm going to join both articles into final one, updating TimescaleDB syntax to most recent one.

 > This new method also works well for slow-changing prices.
 It may be wise to use it from the start.

-This guide walks you through creation of database needed to maintain prices, fees and taxes as well as methods of collecting long term energy data and costs.

 We'll create all objects in a dedicated schema: `ltss_energy_ote`.
 This allows both data collection methods (I reffer to previous article) to coexist while remaining physically separated.
 OTE refers to the spot price operator in the Czech Republic, but you can use any suffix you prefer.